What is a Sewing Machine Operator?

 Would you make a good sewing machine operator?
 Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!

 What is the workplace of a Sewing Machine Operator like?

 If a sewing machine operator prefers creating and altering theatrical costumes, he or she can expect to set up shop in a long string of temporary locations.
-These operators must often bring their own sewing machine with them, and are given work space in the basement of a theater or opera house.
+These operators must often bring their own sewing machine with them, and are given work space in the basement of a theatre or opera house.
 In this type of environment, the sewing machine operator must be able to think quickly, block out distractions and work under extremely short deadlines.
-Some sewing machine operators specialize in costumes for dancers and figure skaters; athletic costumes must be durable, comfortable and have an attractive appearance.
-They must also not interfere with the athlete's movements.
+Some sewing machine operators specialize in costumes for dancers and figure skaters; athletic costumes must be durable, comfortable, have an attractive appearance, and must also not interfere with the athlete's movements.